radu2208/radu2208/README.md

 ## Hi there! 👋

-I'm **Radu**, an aspiring **Cybersecurity Professional**, **Software Tester**, and **Technical Writer** passionate about technology and problem-solving.
+I'm **Radu**, an aspiring **Cybersecurity Professional**, passionate about technology and problem-solving.
 I'm currently learning ethical hacking and defensive security while leveraging my background in software testing to enhance my skills.
 My goal is to secure a role in cybersecurity and contribute to impactful projects.

 - 🔍 **Cybersecurity** | Learning ethical hacking, vulnerability assessments, and security best practices.
 - 🛠 **Software Testing** | Manual testing, API testing and bug reporting.